SUWANKIM/KIMSUWAN/index.md

 ## Other Activities
  - IPRC-Kigali in Rwanda(july.2015-Aug.2015)
-  : Taught MS office and Web building skills to Rwanda people : Volunteer
+  : Taught MS office and Web Building skills to Rwanda people : Volunteer

  - Startup 'Telentravel(2017)